cardiffmusicfest

 “The Welcome To Wales show was most certainly one of the highlights for me and others from the amazing feedback received,” says organiser and artist Mace The Great.
 “It had a real buzz, and sense of unity for music of black origin in wales.
 A real pleasure to be given the opportunity to curate and promote such a meaningful event that will go down in Welsh music history!”

-Tân Cerdd C.I.C – a collective of Black creatives committed to fight for inclusion, authentic representation and recognition for Black Welsh Artists, also ran shows in association with the Gate and Porters.
+Tân Cerdd C.I.C – a collective of Black creatives committed to fight for inclusion, authentic representation and recognition for Black Welsh Artists, also ran shows in association with the Globe and Porters.
 Their show on the 20th of October featured artists like Terri Walker, Aisha Kigs and Anwar Siziba.
 These are events that would not have happened without the investment of Cardiff Music Festival.
 It’s clear Cardiff and indeed Wales has a wealth of talent.
 That isn’t the issue.

 In the run up to the event a widely shared article in the Guardian trumpeted the festival and argued that it showed how the city had come back from the brink of losing most of its venues.
 But given the lack of a clear strategy, obvious direction from the music board, the closure of a number of venues since it was established and still threats to the small number of venues in the city that remain, I tactfully ask the writer to look a little deeper.
 Whilst there have been positives with investment in venues like Clwb and Porters, is putting a ‘bow’ on existing music festivals, and events adding a few extra ones and calling a festival really the best use of resources(allegedly £600,000)?
 Do these events really prove that Cardiff is thriving?
 Why is Cardiff more of a music city than anywhere else?
 Are lasting roots and infrastructure being laid in the city, so that outside of three weeks at the end of September and into October, the city lives up to the bill as a “music city” all year round?